etro-js/etro/CONTRIBUTING.md

 #### Step 2: Code

-- Make some changes.
+- Make some changes
-- If you are writing code, the linter uses [StandardJS](https://standardjs.com/rules.html) for style conventions.
+- If you are writing code, the linter uses [StandardJS](https://standardjs.com/rules.html) for style conventions
-- When you're ready to submit a piece of code, first run
+- When you're ready to submit, first run

   ```
   npm run lint